talor-hammond/react-native-thunder-talks/README.md

     * View; essentially our div replacement
     * Text; our paragraph or span replacement
     * StyleSheet; allows you to create 'classes', like this property
+        * Every core component in 'react-native' accepts a 'style' property -- you can pass it one 'class' of styles, or an array of styles just like you could with html & css

+### From skeleton to solution:
+1. Talk through setup w react-native getting started guide; simulator
+2. App.js looks familiar; except we are pulling in the react-native components we need in order to build a mobile user-interface
+3. Introduce some of the components; View, Text
+4. Render method
+5. StyleSheet component
+6. Add a button, get it to log something
+7. Build constructor; this.state w the stuff we need
+8. TextInput(s) -- talk about differences in interfacing with web vs. mobile; keyboardType
+9. onChangeText setState w refactoring; rewrite addNumbers
+10. Ternary to show results on submitted
+11. Modal to present the results on submit -- complete code is available on master